mypiaware/virtual-radar-server-installation/README.md

 This script may be safely ran multiple times if wanting to change a few of the settings from the original installation.

-This script should be able to install all versions of VRS on most popular Linux distributions.
-However, the current stable version of VRS (version 2.4.4) has an [issue with Mono](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) on the newer versions of a few Linux operating systems.
-The Mono issue may prevent aircraft icons and altitude stalks from appearing on the VRS webpage.
-The solution is to use either an older version of the Linux operating system, or use a preview version of VRS which will always display aircraft icons and altitude stalks.

-VRS version 2.4.4 (the latest stable release) will have aircraft icons and altitude stalks on these *latest* operating systems:
+This script should be able to install all versions (stable or preview) of VRS on most popular Linux distributions:

+* Raspberry Pi OS Buster (32-bit -- Desktop & Lite)
+* Raspberry Pi OS Bullseye (32-bit -- Desktop & Lite)
+* Ubuntu
+* Debian
+* Linux Mint
-* Fedora 35
+* Fedora
-* openSUSE 15.3
+* openSUSE
-* Manjaro 21.2.0
+* Manjaro
+* elementary OS
 * Arch Linux

-VRS version 2.4.4 (the latest stable release) will have aircraft icons and altitude stalks on these *older* operating systems:
-* Raspberry Pi OS Buster (32-bit -- Desktop & Lite)
-* Ubuntu 18.04.6 LTS
-* Debian 10.10
-* Linux Mint 19.3
-* MX Linux 19.4 *(only if systemd is enabled)*
+* MX Linux *(systemd should be enabled)*

-* elementary OS 5.1.7
+When deciding on which operating sytem to use with VRS, it is very important to read about the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue).

 For anyone interested in trying a preview version (versions 2.4.5 or 3.0.0), this installation script offers the choice to install a preview version instead of the stable version (ver 2.4.4).
 Even though it is always risky to install a preview version that is under development, the [Mono issue](https://github.com/mypiaware/virtual-radar-server-installation/blob/master/README.md#mono-issue) may make a preview version the better choice under certain circumstances.